Convenience sampling

 Application of convenience sampling is the easiest compared to other sampling methods.
 Suppose, your dissertation is devoted on the following topic: A study into the sustainability of viral marketing as a marketing tool in the future.

-Using convenience sampling method, you can send a link to the online questionnaire to individuals on your mobile phone’s contact list, to individuals you are connected to via social networking websites such as Facebook, LinkedIn, Google+ and to individuals whom you know in person.
+Using convenience sampling method, you can send a link to the online questionnaire to individuals on your mobile phone’s contact list, to individuals you are connected to via social networking websites such as Facebook, Instagram and LinkedIn, and to individuals whom you know in person.
 This would be the easiest and the most convenient way of recruiting the sources of the primary data for your research.

-Advantages of Convenience Sampling
+Advantages and Disadvantages of Convenience Sampling

 1. Simplicity of sampling and the ease of research